jheuer22/Credit_Risk_Analysis/README.md

 Analyzing the risk of loans with several machine learning models

 ## Overview of the analysis
-In this analysis we used Python to create and implement supervised Machine Learning techniques that analzed a dataset in order to predict credit risk for potential clients.
-This analysis was performed on a dataset comprised of individuals who had aquired loans and was made up of demographic information, loan status, finacial history, etc.
+In this analysis we used Python to create and implement supervised Machine Learning techniques that analyzed a dataset in order to predict credit risk for potential clients.
+This analysis was performed on a dataset comprised of individuals who had acquired loans and was made up of demographic information, loan status, financial history, etc.

-Since there is inherently a mauch lower number of defaulted loans in our data set compared to non-defaulted loans, the groups were hugely imbalanced.
-In order to address this discrepancy in our analysis, we used various models to balance the groups and then compared their accuracy in predicitign risk.
+Since there is inherently a much lower number of defaulted loans in our data set compared to non-defaulted loans, the groups were hugely imbalanced.
+In order to address this discrepancy in our analysis, we used various models to balance the groups and then compared their accuracy in predicting risk.
 We employed and compared the following supervised Machine Learning Models:
- - Oversampling with the <b> RandomOverSampling</b> and <b> SMOTE</b> alogorithms.
+ - Oversampling with the <b> RandomOverSampling</b> and <b> SMOTE</b> algorithms.
  - Undersampling with the <b> ClusterCentroids</b> algorithms.
- - Combination approach with both oversampling and undersampling usuing the <b> SMOTEENN</b> alogorithm.
+ - Combination approach with both oversampling and under-sampling using the <b> SMOTEENN</b> algorithm.
  - We then used two additional models that reduce bias in prediction.
 The first was <b> BalancedRandomForestClassifier</b> and the second was <b> EasyEnsembleClassifier</b>.

 ## Results (Balanced Accuracy Scores, Confusion Matrices, and Imbalanced Classification Reports)